zriyansh/signoz.io/src/pages/technical-writer-program.md

 ---
-title: Technical Writer Program
+title: SigNoz Technical Writer Program
 slug: technical-writer-program
 description: With SigNoz technical writer program, you have an amazing opportunity to build your digital brand, improve your writing skills, and getting your content across a global audience.
-image: /img/signoz_twp_cover.webp
+image: /img/signoz-twp-cover-min.jpg
 keywords:
   - techincal writers
   - techincal writer program